-They are brains that swim.
+They are minds that swim.

 Their squishy bodies, with no hard parts, are pure tasty, and quick, digestible meat.
 They are hunted by all the predators of the sea.
 Their life span is short, they die shortly after breeding just once.
 Life is risky, they go for broke.

 They are ingenious at escape, and always try.
 They have been known to open a jar . . . from the inside . . . to get free.
 They seem able to recognize particular individual humans.
-When they escape, they are uncanny picking the moment you aren’t watching them.
+When they escape, they are uncanny at picking the moment you aren’t watching them.

 “When you work with fish, they have no idea they are in a tank, somewhere unnatural.
 With octopuses it is totally different.
 They know they are inside this special place, and you are outside it.
 All their behaviors are affected by their awareness of captivity.”
 Peter Godfrey-Smith

-They have three hearts and blue green blood.
+They have three hearts and blue-green blood.

 “Meeting an octopus, is, in many ways, the closest we are likely to get to meeting an intelligent alien.”
 Peter Godfrey-Smith